atl-mk/slack-beeegmojis/README.md

 ### Desktop app (macOS, GNU+Linux, and Windows)

+#### Run installer

+Download an installer from the latest release and run it.

 #### npx (preferred method)

 Run `npx slack-beeegmojis` for the BEEG version or run `npx slack-beeegmojis -b` for the BEEEEEG version